nathanaelzefanya/nathanaelzefanya/README.md

-# 👋 Hi there!
-I'm Nathanael August Zefanya
+# 👋 Hello there!

-🎯 A **Data Analyst & Data Scientist** with a background in process optimization, procurement, and business development across the banking and petrochemical sectors.
-📊 I recently completed Hacktiv8’s Full-Time Data Science Program and transitioned into the world of data and technology.
+I'm Nathanael August Zefanya, a **Data Analyst & Data Scientist** with a background in process optimization, procurement, and business development across the banking and petrochemical sectors.
+I recently completed Hacktiv8’s Full-Time Data Science Program and transitioned into the world of data and technology.
 Now I thrive on turning raw data into real-world solutions through analysis, machine learning, and automation.

 ---